fightyy/ssRNA-Virus-Signatures/data/README.md

-### CH192_De-Novo_Activities_refit_h3n2.txt
+### h3n2_De_Novo_MutationType_Probabilities.txt

-The number of mutations in each H3N2 virus mutation spectrum explained by the 3 de novo signatures.
+The probability of an individual mutation being attributed to a mutation signature based on its specific mutational context.
+In this file，Sample column represents collection year for that spectrum.